How do you react when you’ve misplaced your mobile device?

 She’s describing a distribution model.
 Information is sent to us, on our terms.

-But too often, companies are rooted in a destination model.
+But too often, companies are rooted in a destination model for software.
 They expect employees to ferret out what they need.
-Searching through a clunky Intranet, which is why they’re typically ghost towns filled with unread content.
-Filtering through countless emails to find what’s essential and what’s not.
-Trying to remember (good luck!) what channel they saw something posted on the company collaborative tool.
+Searching through a clunky office Intranet for company news and resources, which is why they’re typically ghost towns filled with unread content.
+Filtering through countless internal communication emails to find what’s essential and what’s not.
+Trying to remember (good luck!) what channel or tools they saw something posted.

 It’s exhausting, inefficient, and wastes time.
 It becomes work just to know what’s going on at work.

-An Employee App eliminates that frustration.
-It creates a frictionless, positive experience that’s familiar to the way we receive all of our information on our mobile devices.
+An employee communications app eliminates that frustration.
+It creates a frictionless, positive experience that’s familiar to the way we receive all of our information on our devices.
 Everything you need and want is at your fingertips.

 No. 4: Not just for millennials